-Madwire Co-Founders JB and Joe Kellogg.
-Their company has reached $100M in annual revenue with minimal outside investment.
+Madwire Co-Founders JB and Joe Kellogg have built a $100M revenue business with minimal outside investment.

 Crunchbase recently published a list of 50 Successful Companies With Minimal Funding.
 Among the better-known names on the list are You Tube, Trip Advisor, Tableau Software, and Kickstarter.
 One of Cypress' portfolio companies, Madwire, is also on the list.
 All of the selected companies received less than $20M in aggregate funding.
 But these are not small, sleepy companies: 33 have revenue greater than $50M, 21 of the 50 have revenue in excess of $100M, 18 are above $500M and three are above $1B.
 Such capital efficiency is impressive.

 Beyond the 50 cited in the Crunchbase list, there is a stellar lineup of high quality, high growth companies that have also followed a different, less dilutive financing path: Mailchimp, Tuft & Needle, Braintree, Shopify, Lynda, Shutterstock, Simplisafe, Car Gurus, and Atlassian, to name just a few.
 This roster, like the Crunchbase list, includes both direct-to-consumer as well as B2B companies.

 The list begs a question most entrepreneurs ponder at one time or another: is big funding necessary for success?
 The short answer is no.

 Growth at Any Cost?

 For many entrepreneurs, especially in tech, it can seem that the funding journey is steered by the prevailing winds of "growth at any cost" and "go big, fast."
 But in our experience as early stage investors, it is the rare company that truly needs to do either.